Floorp-Projects/Floorp/browser/docs/BrowserUsageTelemetry.rst

 When an interaction occurs the widget's identifier is used as the key and the scalar is incremented.
 If the widget is provided by an add-on then the add-on identifier is dropped and an identifier of the form ``addonX`` is used where X is a number.
 The number used is stable for a single session.
-Everytime the user moves or interacts with an add-on the same number is used but then the numbers for each add-on may change after Firefox has been restarted.
+Every time the user moves or interacts with an add-on the same number is used but then the numbers for each add-on may change after Firefox has been restarted.